 Cons

-• Automation mainly sourcing-focused
+• Automation is mostly sourcing-focused

 • Less downstream workflow automation